KittyGiraudel/site/_posts/2012-03-24-sassy-matrix-because-one-dimension-wasnt-enough.md

   (3 0 0 0)
 )</code></pre>

 Well this was pretty easy.
-Now what if we want to create a matrix dynamically?
+Now what if we want to dynamically create a matrix?
 Update values?
 Retreive values?
 And more stuff?
 This is getting harder.
 So I created a couple of functions to ease the pain.
 </section>
 <section id="create">
 ## Creating a matrix [#](#create)

-JavaScript allows you to instanciate a new array of `n` cell.
+JavaScript allows you to instanciate a new array of `n` cells.
 This makes creating empty matrices quite easy, you only need a single for-loop like this:
 <pre class="language-javascript"><code>var matrix = new Array(9);
 for (var i = 0; i &lt; matrix.length; i++) {
   matrix[i] = new Array(9);